 The Bank discharges its social responsibility through donations to charitable causes and organisations.
-However, there were no donations to charitable causes and organisations during the year ended 31 December 2012.
+During the year ended 31 December 2013 the Bank paid an amount of US\$ 17,772 (2012: nil) on account of donations to charitable causes and organisations.